Efficient Sparse Secure Aggregation for Federated Learning: Background

-A real-world/ideal-world simulation game~\cite{SimulationGame_L17} is traditionally used to prove the privacy of a SMC protocol.
-The goal is to prove that whatever can be computed by an adversary $A$ during the protocol can also be computed from only the inputs and outputs of the parties controlled by this adversary noted $Inputs_A$ and $Outputs_A$.
-To do that, we have to define a simulator $S_A$ who only knows $Inputs_A$ and $Outputs_A$ and who generates the view of all parties controlled by the adversary in the execution.
-The protocol is private if for all adversarial behaviors in a real execution, there exists a simulator such that the view of the adversary in the real execution and in the simulated execution called ideal execution are indistinguishable.
+\begin{theorem} The SecureSum protocol (see Alg.~\ref{algo:secure-sum}) is correct against semi-honest adversaries and private against a malicious adversary controlling at most $S-1$ servers and any number of clients. \end{theorem} \begin{proof} It is well known that the SecureSum protocol is correct and private against semi-honest adversaries~\cite{SecretSharingBook_CDN2015}.
+We demonstrate in Appendix~\ref{appendix:privacy-proof} that this protocol is private against a malicious adversary controlling at most $S-1$ servers and any number of clients. \end{proof}

-As we later show in Section~\ref{subsec:secure_aggregation}, our proposed method is private against malicious adversaries and correct against semi-honest adversaries.
-Thus, a malicious adversary cannot learn information about the input data of honest parties, but they can modify messages such that the output is incorrect.
-A malicious adversary may also abort during the protocol and then, the protocol will be stopped and no party will obtain the final trained model.
+It means that a malicious adversary cannot learn any information about the input data of honest parties, but it can modify messages such that the output is incorrect.
 In collaborative FL use cases, data owners benefit from the trained global model and therefore do not want to reduce their own performance.
 Therefore, semi-honest correctness is sufficient for our use case.
 In addition, all participants have an incentive to try to obtain information about data held by other participants.
 Hence, our protocol must be private against malicious adversaries.